 Don’t believe me?
-Here’s the proof: A recent survey from the U.S. Travel Association reported that 41% of American workers do not plan to use all of their PTO, despite it being part of their work compensation plan.
-Yet, of those surveyed, 96% recognized the importance of taking time off.
+Here’s the proof: A recent survey from the U.S. Travel Association reported that 41% of American workers do not plan to use all of their PTO, despite it being part of their workers compensation plan.
+In spite of this, 96% of those surveyed recognized the importance of taking time off.
+In order to make the most of these weekends, some people prefer to go on the beaches of Hawaii and take part in water-based activities such as sailing, snorkeling, and whale watching (probably with help from kaikanani.com services), while others enjoy hiking in the Appalachian mountains.
+In a nutshell, it is important to take time off from the work and go on a vacation for relaxation and enjoyment.

 Escaping the office